1. Adjoint estimation: low or high order?

 4. Test case: Doswell frontogenesis

 This test case was firstly proposed (in a forward sense) in [3].
 It symbolizes the presence of horizontal temperature gradients and fronts in the context of meteorological dynamics.
-The original problem consists of a computational domain with open boundary conditions in which a front defined by the following initial condition:
+The original problem consists of a computational domain

 (19)